yun-kwak/decision-transformer-jax/README.md

 - To create an environment using GPU, run followinng command: `make gpu-env`or just `make` (Default: GPU)
 - For CPU env, run: `make cpu-env`. _TPU is not supported yet._
 - Activate the installed environment by running `conda activate research`(or the environment name you specified)
-- Download and install ROM `wget http://www.atarimania.com/roms/Roms.rar && unrar e -r Roms.rar && python -m atari_py.import_roms .`
+- Download and install Atari ROMs `wget http://www.atarimania.com/roms/Roms.rar && unrar e -r Roms.rar && python -m atari_py.import_roms .`
 - Enjoy!👋
 - You can **change the requirements** of project by editing files under `requirements` folder, then rerun the command(`make gpu-env` or `make cpu-env`).
 Thanks to pip-tools, the changes can be quickly applied to the environment.

-Alternatively, you can set up the project by using auto-generated `requirement.txt`: `pip install -r requirements.txt` (tested in python=3.8, cudatoolkit=11.1, cudnn=8.2)
+Alternatively, you can set up the project using auto-generated `requirements-cpu.txt` or `requirement-gpu.txt`: e.g. `pip install -r requirements-gpu.txt` (tested in python=3.8, cudatoolkit=11.1, cudnn=8.2)

 ### Training